mattbierner/blog.mattbierner.com/_posts/2019-07-01-vscode-webview-web-learnings.md

 And yes, to get VS Code's webviews working in browsers, iframes are really the only viable solution.
 But, as noted in the opening section, VS Code's webviews also have some important features and restrictions beyond what off the shelf iframes offer.
 That won't stop us, but it does require some caution.

 First off, and perhaps most importantly, we need to ensure that webview content is run inside an isolated context.
-Webviews should never be able to effect the rest of the VS Code client.
+Webviews should never be able to affect the rest of the VS Code client.

 In practice, that means that we must serve the webview iframe in a separate [origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) from the main VS Code editor.
 This prevents iframe content from accessing the state (cookies, local storage, service workers, etc.) of the main VS Code client, and it will also block the webview from using `window.top` to gain access to the top level editor DOM.